danielmc21/thefinancescientist/README.md

 # The Finance Scientist

-Welcome to my Personal Portfolio, I am Daniel Morales and created this small site to share with you some of my projects, acrticles and more.
+Welcome to my Personal Portfolio, I am Daniel Morales and created this small site to share with you some of my projects, articles and more.

-Feel free to contact me in [LinkedIn](https://www.linkedin.com/in/danielmc21/)
+Feel free to contact me at [LinkedIn](https://www.linkedin.com/in/danielmc21/)

 # Academic Projects: